 Canyonlands National Park

 Night skies at Canyonlands National Park are so pristine the International Dark-Sky Association designated Canyonlands as a Gold-Tier International Dark Sky Park in 2015, which is the highest designation for darkness.
-Efforts to preserve natural darkness at Canyonlands began several years ago with a focused effort to revamp and replace park lighting with "night-sky friendly" bulbs and fixtures.
-Today nearly 100 percent of the lights in Canyonlands National Park are "night-sky friendly."
+Efforts to preserve natural darkness at Canyonlands began several years ago with a focused effort to revamp and replace lighting with "night-sky friendly" bulbs and fixtures.
+Today, nearly 100 percent of the lights in the park are "night-sky friendly."
 Visitors enjoy attending night sky programs at the Island in the Sky and Needles districts, where rangers use story-telling and telescopes to showcase the wonders of the universe.

 Dead Horse Point State Park